AndyObtiva/glimmer-dsl-swt/README.md

 #### Shapes in a Widget

 Keep in mind that the Shape DSL can be used inside any widget, not just canvas.
-Unlike shapes on a canvas, which are standalone, when included in a widget content block, shapes are used as decorative add-ons.
+Unlike shapes on a canvas, which are standalone graphics, when included in a widget, which already has its own look and feel, shapes are used as a decorative add-on that complements its existing GUI look.
 For example, shapes were used to decorate composite blocks in the [Tetris](#tetris) sample to have a more bevel look.

 ### Canvas Animation DSL